• Skip to primary navigation

-It’s not the yearly, fancy travel that creates a strong marriage, nor the expensive gifts that each one of you receive from each other.
-Although these are great to experience and have, these are not the glue that strengthens the bond of a marriage, but its those little things that you do for one another each and everyday.
+It’s not the yearly, fancy travel that creates a strong marriage, nor the expensive gifts that each one of you receive from each other, but it’s those daily little things that you do for one another that strengthens the bond of a marriage.

 Here are the four ways on how to increase and maintain relationship bond in your marriage.